mozilla/frost/README.md

 ```

 These files can be removed individually or all at once with [the pytest --cache-clear](https://docs.pytest.org/en/latest/cache.html#usage) option.
+The cache can be disabled entirely with [the pytest -p no:cacheprovider](https://stackoverflow.com/questions/47744076/preventing-pytest-from-creating-cache-directories-in-pycharm).

 ## Custom Test Config